maciej-w/beautiful-jekyll/_posts/2017-06-12-playing-with-arrays.md

 };
 {% endhighlight %}

-Or you can use build in map method:
+Or you can use the build in map method this way:

 {% highlight javascript %}
 function getSymbols(stocks){